I spend almost all my time on 3 things:

 If you are looking for a formal resume, click here.

 I started my career in Finance with a Fortune 500 company in a Financial Development Program.
-The highlight was living in Singapore for 6 months working on powder production in a manufacturing facility.
+The highlight was living in Singapore for 6 months analyzing powder production in a manufacturing facility.

 Seeking a stronger mission, I joined a financial consulting firm that targeted high-growth companies and was quickly made a manager.
 Throughout this time I worked with dozens of impressive companies, and started to get more interested in the technology companies I got exposure to.